vim-ctrlspace/vim-ctrlspace/README.md

 * Uses alphabetical ordering only (no more order change option)
 * Displays unnamed buffers only if changed or currently displayed
-* Simplify status line
+* Simplifies status line
-* Allow custom statusline functions
+* Allows custom statusline functions
 * Changes `A` binding to `o` (as of _Open_).
 * Introduces File List (aka _Open List_) instead of _Append a File_ mode
 * Changes `\` binding to `O` (but limits its usage)
-* Removes cyclic list option.
-All lists are cyclic from now.
+* Removes cyclic list option - all lists are cyclic from now
 * Removes available keys info in status bar
 * Provides new symbols and a new Tab List dynamic indicator
 * Change CtrlSpace logotype and symbol from `▢` to `⌗` - _VIEWDATA SQUARE
   (U+2317)_ - to better visualize _controlled space_, where all things have
   their own place ;)
+* Allows to rename unsaved/unnamed buffers
+* Allows to copy unsave/unnamed buffers

 If you want to try this new version please go to your plugin directory (assuming you have cloned it from Github, or Vundle did it for you) and enter following